rhezab/smile/docs/deploying.md

 You shouldn't fear making branches for your projects.
 So `pilot` and `exp1` and `exp1-pre-pilot` or `exp1b` are all fine.

+## What URL do you send participants to?

+The default deploy which combines your github username, project, and branch (e.g., `gureckis/my_cool_project/exp2b/`) turns into something like `http://exps.gureckislab.org/gureckis/another_project/pilot/` on your website.
+One issue is this includes information about yourself and even the location of your code!
+As a result <SmileText/> automatically creates a "code name" for your project.
+This is a deterministic hash of your project deployment into a string of readable words (e.g., `hike-shark-kite`).
+A symbolic link is made to your normal deploy path on your server automatically.
+As a results you get a second URL like `http://exps.gureckislab.org/e/hike-shark-kite`.
+This code name URL can be shared publically without exposing information.
+See configuration options for more information.

 ## Deploying a specific version of your experiment